renovate-bot/zw/docs/guides/syntax/03_ice.md

 #### Summary of `wrap-track'…'`

-As it can be seen, creation of four additional Zle-widgets has been recorded (the `Zle -N …` lines).
-They will be properly deleted/restored on the plugin unload with `MYPROMPT=3` (for example) and the shell state will be clean, ready to load a new prompt.
+As it can be seen, creation of four additional Zle-widgets has been recorded - `Zle -N …` lines.
+They will be properly deleted/restored on the plugin unload with `MYPROMPT=3` as example and the shell state will be clean, ready to load a new prompt.

 ## `src'…'` `pick'…'` `multisrc'…'`